Illumina/manta/docs/userGuide/README.md

 experimental settings for RNA-Seq Fusion calling.
 At present this flag disables all high depth filters which are designed to exclude pericentromeric reference compressions in the WGS case but cannot be applied correctly to RNA-Seq analysis.
 In addition many custom RNA read processing and alignment steps are invoked.
 This mode is designed to function as part of larger workflow with additional steps to reduce overall false positive rate which take place downstream from Manta's fusion calling step.

+When RNA mode is turned on, exactly one sample must be specified as normal input only (using either the `--bam` or `--normalBam` option).

 It may also be helpful to consider the high sensitivity calling documentation below for this mode.